Edit a Pipeline

 -

 Renaming a PipelineIf you just want to rename a pipeline, you can do it from the More Actions menu without opening the Builder.
-Click More Actions next to a pipeline and choose Rename.
+Click More Actions next to a pipeline on the Pipelines page and choose Rename.

 -